 Whether you join a group exercise class, walk with a neighbor or garden with a friend, any activities that pair social interaction with others can be beneficial.

 To ensure you stick to a healthy physical activity routine, set realistic goals that fit your lifestyle and physical abilities.
 Start with small, achievable goals to help build your confidence and make it easier to stick to your routine.
-For example, you might begin with a short walk each day and gradually increase the time, distance and intensity as you become more comfortable and confident in your new activity.
+For example, you might begin with a short walk each day and gradually increase the time, distance, and intensity as you become more comfortable and confident in your new activity.

 Another way to ensure success is to choose engagements and hobbies you enjoy.
 If you try incorporating something into your routine that you dislike, you will find it challenging to force yourself to make it a regular part of your daily life.
 Whether you enjoy swimming, dancing or just playing with your grandchildren, find pursuits that bring you joy to make it easier to stay motivated to remain physically active.